-- Capital applications only - Ratings: High, Medium, or Low Risk rating based on the project's ability to complete all environmental requirements/permits and meet the obligation deadline of September 30, 2027. - Project schedule identifies all major project milestones and these are reasonable. - Clear plan to complete required approvals and permits such as NEPA (National Environmental Policy Act) and other State or local environmental and planning approvals. - Risks identified with mitigation plan.
-Provide any completed environmental documents to support. - Meaningful public involvement, particularly for disadvantaged communities where applicable. - If applicable, right-of-way acquisition plans, with detailed schedule and compensation plan.
+- Ratings: High Risk, Medium Risk, or Low Risk - Based on the project's ability to complete all environmental requirements/permits and meet the obligation deadline of September 30, 2027. - Project Schedule: Identify all major project milestones and these are reasonable. - Permits and Approvals: Outline clear plan to complete required approvals and permits such as NEPA (National Environmental Policy Act) and other State or local environmental and planning approvals.
+Provide any completed environmental documents to support. - Risk Mitigation: Identify potential risk and outline a mitigation plan. - Public Engagement: Detail public involvement, particularly for disadvantaged communities where applicable. - Right-of-Way Acquisition: If applicable, detail right-of-way acquisition plans including a detailed schedule and compensation plan.